-Your organization submits a proposal, and a selection committee will evaluate and determine if your project or need is a good fit for a team.
+Your organization submits an application, and a selection committee determines if your need is a good fit for a team.
 If it is, you’ll pitch your project to individual teams that might work with you.
-It’s important to mention that not every project gets selected, but the closer you can get to a good fit, the greater a chance you’ll have!
+Not every project gets selected, but the closer you can get to a good fit, the greater a chance you’ll have!

 What makes a nonprofit a good fit for selection?

-There are some basic requirements that allow for a great partnership between a CAT and your nonprofit:
+Basic requirements that allow for a great partnership between one of our teams and your nonprofit include:

-- You already have your 501(c)3 status (education institutions, government agencies, B-Corps and 501(c)6 are also eligible)
+- Already having your 501(c)3 status (education institutions, government agencies, B-Corps and 501(c)6 are also eligible)

-- You have a fully staffed Board of Directors (unless your application is regarding help in this area)
+- A fully staffed Board of Directors (unless your application is regarding help in this area)

-- Your Board fully supports the application for a team
+- Your Board fully supporting the application for a team

-- You are in a position to make decisions and get approval quickly (a team that isn’t held back can achieve substantially more for your organization)
+- Being in a position to make decisions and get approval quickly (a team that isn’t held back can achieve substantially more for your organization)

-- You have the capacity to communicate and meet with the team regularly – working with them to make decisions quickly regarding the direction of their project.
+- The capacity to communicate and meet with the team regularly – working with them to make decisions quickly regarding the direction of their project

-- You are flexible in your request and are willing to engage the creativity of the team
+- Flexibility in your request and willingness to engage the creativity of the team

 - The project should produce sustainable results – allowing your organization to better serve the community